Josef Lazarus and Candice Stephanou

 of which 5.54 hectares are

 under vineyards.
-The rest of the farm includes cow pastures, a few small
+The rest of the farm includes a cow and sheep pasture, a few small

 olive groves, a fruit orchard, an earth dam, a bird sanctuary, various buildings